junxit/us-congress-bills-112/metadata.md

 - 2011-07-26 — Placed on the Union Calendar, Calendar No. 120.
 - 2011-07-26 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 112-182.
 - 2011-07-26 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 112-182.
+- 2011-07-28 — Considered as unfinished business. (consideration: CR H5729)
+- 2011-07-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-07-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR 7/26/2011 H5541-5542)
+- 2011-07-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR 7/26/2011 H5541-5542)